-- Assessment details are listed under each subject at the back of this handbook. - Assessments could include a variety of testing methods including, but not limited to, written tests, oral tests, theoretical and/or practical examinations, group work and assignments. - Assignments must be handed personally to the lecturer who will record their receipt.
-Late submission will be penalised. - In the case of a continuous assessment subject (a subject which has no final examination/s or supplementary examination/s) opportunities for reassessment are provided for students who fail assessments.
-These are stipulated in the relevant study guide. - Moderation follows the DUT Assessment Policy stipulations. - Refer to Programme Rule 11.3.9 below.
+- Assessment details are listed under each module at the back of this handbook. - Assessments could include a variety of testing methods including, but not limited to, written tests, oral tests, theoretical and/or practical examinations, group work and assignments. - Assignments must be handed personally to the lecturer who will record their receipt.
+Late submission will be penalised. - In the case of a continuous assessment modules (a module which has no final examination/s or supplementary examination/s) opportunities for reassessment are provided for students who fail assessments.
+These are stipulated in the relevant study guide. - Moderation follows the DUT Assessment Policy stipulations.
+Refer to Programme Rule 11.3.9 below.

-I I.2.6 Employment Opportunities
+II.2.6 Employment Opportunities